sahlet-official/userlog/Specification/Specification.md

 ?.
 User story.<br>
 Clear log scenario.<br>
-As a user, I want to have option to run clear log scenario.<br>
+As a user, I want to have an option to clear log.<br>
-When clear log scenario is called - it opens confirmation clear log window.<br>
+When a clear log scenario is called - it opens the confirmation clear log window.<br>

 ?.
 User story.<br>
 Show About scenario.<br>